Roadmap

 - Nested Poseidons - We’re looking into a

-that would completely redo how Poseidon works.
+Nested Modethat would completely redo how Poseidon works.
 This new approach would work by using the Unity hierarchy to restrict when something carves with something else.
 A Poseidon that would be a child of another one would only carve against its parent and any other siblings.
 This would allow “prefabbed” poseidon groups. - Open Poseidons – Currently, one of the restrictions or problems with Poseidon are that they mostly need to be closed meshes.
 We’re looking into ways of removing some of those restrictions by supporting slightly more open meshes.

 - Mesh Changed Detection: We need a better way to detect when meshes change in a 3D modeler.
 Currently, if you take a mesh in a 3D modeler and change it, we do our best to recompute things.
-However in our early primitive system, we only check if THE NUMBER OF VERTICES changed, or of the number of submeshes changed (things that can be quickly computed).
+However in our early primitive system, we only check if THE NUMBER OF VERTICES changed, or if the number of submeshes changed (things that can be quickly computed).
 We should move to a different model that involves something like a mesh hash.